Section 1. RULES

 - Any golfer who fails to finish a round and voluntarily walks off will be assessed a penalty for each hole that they do not complete.
 The individual will be assessed double par for each hole not completed and will be suspended from the next league match.

 The RIIL will make up the schedules and order of matches.
 Schools may make changes depending on the availability of courses.
 Each team will consist of four (4) to six (6) golfers who will be ranked No. 1, No. 2, No. 3, No.4, No. 5, and No.6, respectively.

 - The four (4) lowest scores for each team will determine the team score.
 The team with the lowest score (strokes) will be declared the winner of the match.

 - Responsibility for finding a course rests with the home team.
-As soon as arrangements for course have been complete, the home school should notify the visiting team.
+As soon as arrangements for the course have been completed, the home school should notify the visiting team.
 Matches should start by 3:30 PM.
 It is imperative, especially prior to daylight saving time, that this time requirement be adhered to.
 By mutual agreement of the opposing school’s Principals, matches may be scheduled earlier.

 - All protests must be made before leaving the ninth/eighteenth green(s) and presented to the RIIL office in the usual form within the regulation time.

 The Postponement rules contained in Article 4, unless otherwise stated, shall govern all postponed golf matches.

 - In the event of inclement weather or a shortage of daylight, the schools may, by mutual agreement, postpone and reschedule the match.

 - In case of postponements, the match will be played on the next available date that is satisfactory to both teams.